thatrubylove/dotfiles/README.md

+# Brought to you from the people behind www.rubycasts.io

+Check out these awesome [ruby and rails screencasts](https://www.rubycasts.io)!
+There is 1 15 minute cast released every week as well as either a 2 Minute Ruby or a 2 Minute Rails screencast!

 # The Rubylove Dotfiles

 I have a confession to make.
 I am a thief.
 I steal great ideas and source code and make it my own.
 Want to know who I have been influenced by and stolen from?
 Check out my extensive thank you in my [ruby manifesto](https://github.com/rubylove/ruby_programming_manifesto).